-agreeable to the words; for the apostle speaks not Section 2 of the power exercised on us to render us believers, 1 Corinthians 5:17. but of the power which shall be exercised on us who [with Galatians 6:15; Ephesians 2:10, and 4:24]. believe already."
-But nothing is more evident, than Therefore if any man be in Christ, he is a new that the apostle speaks not of a power which shall creature.
-The work of grace upon the soul being be exercised on believers, but of a power which is expressed in these passages by kainh< kti>siv, a new exercised upon them, and is continued to be so; and creation, or creature, and a being created in Christ is the same with that which was put forth when they Jesus, manifestly shows, that it is to be ascribed to first trusted in Christ, and must be continued to carry the efficacious grace of God, and that man is purely on and perfect the good work.
-Now, if the exceeding passive in it.
-But it is observed, greatness of God's power is necessary to carry on and 1.
-"That this metaphor affords no certain proof that perfect the work of faith, it must be much more so to wheresoever it is used, the person it respecteth must produce, plant, and form it at first.
-It is asserted, that be purely passive, and have done nothing towards the apostle speaks "not of the power to be exercised the act styled creation, is evident from Isaiah 43:1, on our souls, to raise them from a death in sin to a life and 54:16."
-To which I reply, that if the metaphor of righteousness, but of the power to be exercised on elsewhere used affords no certain proof, that the our dead bodies, to give them a glorious resurrection person it respecteth must be purely passive, and have to eternal life, as he had none already in the body of done nothing towards the act styled creation, yet, if our head Christ Jesus."
-But though the apostle, in it does in the instances before us, it is sufficient to order to illustrate that power which is exalted towards our purpose; now nothing appears to the contrary. them that believe, takes notice of the power which And, indeed, the other passages referred to are far was wrought in Christ when he was raised from the from making it evident, that the metaphor affords dead; yet he says not one syllable concerning the no certain proof of the person's passiveness whom it resurrection of the saints.
-Moreover, the apostle is respecteth; not Isaiah 43:1, where God is said to have speaking not of a power to be exercised, but of one created Jacob, and formed Israel, which is not to be understood literally of the people of the Jews, when of man's free will.
-But neither the sense of the Greek God formed there as a nation, or body politic, or when he constituted them to be his church and people, and they entered into covenant to have him for their God; but of the elect of God, whether Jews or Gentiles, as appears from verse 5-7, 19-21, compared with 1 Peter 2:9, 10, and designs this new creation work of grace upon their souls in effectual vocation; by which God forms them for himself, that they may show forth his 51:10.
-Create in me a clean heart, which strongly praise.
-Now, though they are active in showing forth the praise of God, yet are entirely passive in being inability to help himself, and of his need of so much created and formed for that purpose.
+[with Galatians 6:15; Ephesians 2:10, and 4:24].

+Therefore if any man be in Christ, he is a new creature.
+The work of grace upon the soul being expressed in these passages by $\kappa\alpha\nu\eta$ $\kappa\tau\iota$ $\sigma\iota\varpi$ , a new creation, or creature, and a being created in Christ Jesus, manifestly shows, that it is to be ascribed to the efficacious grace of God, and that man is purely passive in it.
+But it is observed,

+1. "That this metaphor affords no certain proof that wheresoever it is used, the person it respecteth must be purely passive, and have done nothing towards the act styled creation, is evident from Isaiah 43:1, and 54:16."
+To which I reply, that if the metaphor elsewhere used affords no certain proof, that the person it respecteth must be purely passive, and have done nothing towards the act styled creation, yet, if it does in the instances before us, it is sufficient to our purpose; now nothing appears to the contrary.
+And, indeed, the other passages referred to are far from making it evident, that the metaphor affords no certain proof of the person's passiveness whom it respecteth; not Isaiah 43:1, where God is said to have created Jacob, and formed Israel, which is not to be understood literally of the people of the Jews, when God formed there as a nation, or body politic, or when he constituted them to be his church and people, and they entered into covenant to have him for their God; but of the elect of God, whether Jews or Gentiles, as appears from verse 5-7, 19-21, compared with 1 Peter 2:9, 10, and designs this new creation work of grace upon their souls in effectual vocation; by which God forms them for himself, that they may show forth his praise.
+Now, though they are active in showing forth the praise of God, yet are entirely passive in being created and formed for that purpose.
 So in the other instance, in Isaiah 54:16: I have created the waster to destroy.
-Though the waster is active in destroying, yet he is purely passive in being created, appointed, and of God in him, is not able to create a clean heart in raised up to destroy.
+Though the waster is active in destroying, yet he is purely passive in being created, appointed, and raised up to destroy.

 2. It is urged, that man is not holy passive in the case before us is "certain, from the nature of faith and godly sorrow, which are men's acts, and not God's, and from God's frequent calls upon the wicked to turn from their transgressions to the Lord."
-I reply, that when we say that men are passive in the work by renewing, or bringing into a better state the former of grace upon them, we speak not of the exercise of grace, in which, it is allowed, men are active, but of the implantation and production of grace in them.
+I reply, that when we say that men are passive in the work of grace upon them, we speak not of the exercise of grace, in which, it is allowed, men are active, but of the implantation and production of grace in them.
 Though men, and not God; believe and repent, yet faith and repentance are the gifts of his grace and the produce of his power.
 And though they are active in turning to the Lord, yet this is in consequence of their being first turned by him.
-Besides, God's frequent calls to men to turn themselves, regard not the first work of conversion, but an external reformation of of new ones, and so is properly styled a creation. life, as the fruit, effect, and evidence of it.
+Besides, God's frequent calls to men to turn themselves, regard not the first work of conversion, but an external reformation of life, as the fruit, effect, and evidence of it.